pagalvin/tsbook/README.md

 I came to TypeScript after spending about three or four years building solutions that contained minor to major bits of client-side code.
 [You can see an example here](http://www.bigapplesharepoint.com).
 I used jQuery for DOM manipulation and async work and lots of straight JS logic.
 I struggled with all the usual things at first, like closures, how to test for `null` or `undefined`. i eventually came to an uneasy understanding of these things but some problems never went away.
 I found it difficult to reliably apply common design patterns and plain JavaScript is terribly difficult to refactor.

 As you'll discover in chapter 4, TypeScript is a `typed` language.
 Or at least, you can use types if you want.
+It's much less ambiguous than plain JavaScript both from an "intent" perspective "what did the programming intend with this code" as well as a technical perspective.
+Since TypeScript tends to eliminate ambiguity, IDEs can provide better support.

+These two points combine to make working with TypeScript a truly joyful experience.
+Closure complexities recede.
+It's more difficult to accidentally assign strings to numbers.
+It's a breeze to manage complex objects.

+For me, TypeScript is like starting to cook a big, complicated meal in a freshly cleaned kitchen.
+It is, simply, a joy.

 ## Why *Another* TypeScript Book?